lsantosq/lsantosq.github.io/References.md

 ---
 layout: page
 title: Resources
-subtitle: All of us should have our utility belt!
 ---

 Here, I share resources I find useful about Statistics, Data Science, Machine Learning and other topics.
 I will do my best to keep it up to date, so stay tunned!